odin-engine/ode_ecs/README.md

     TABLES_MULT :: #config(ecs_tables_mult, 1)
 ```

 A value of `2` will set the maximum number of component types to 256, `3` will increase it to 384, `4` to 512, and so on.
+However, lower values will make ODE_ECS work faster and use less memory, so increase it only if necessary.